Isometrics Programming: Exploring Optimal Approaches

 • wall sits

-Begin with sustaining each of these for 30 seconds for beginners.
+Beginners can start by sustaining each of these for 30 seconds.
 A 60-second rest should suffice between each of the 5 sets.
-As a client advances, these can be sustained for longer periods of time each workout session (a great challenge!) to facilitate isometric strength.
+As a client advances, he can sustain for longer periods of time each workout session (a great challenge!) to facilitate isometric strength.

 As with all such moves, encourage the client to push his limits safely, preventing injury, and allowing him to stop if soreness escalates into intense pain.
 For example, if he masters an isometric exercise hold for 10 seconds, he may choose to aim for 15 seconds the following time.
 Knowing you are prepared to spot him appropriately, should his muscles spasm or fail, can instill confidence in rising to such challenges.
 Always encourage proper form, never allowing supporting musculature to help with or take over the move.
 It often helps to have a client try out a few reps before embarking upon a full set of isometrics, so he knows and feels which muscles should activate during the move.